gvwilson/thirdbit/src/fiction/santas/index.md

-Finner assumed they would have preferred to sit by themselves, but as he had found out the hard way, one of the staff would show up in about ninety seconds and encouraged you to be more social.
+Finner assumed they would have preferred to sit by themselves, but as he had found out the hard way, one of the staff would show up in about ninety seconds to encourage you to be more social if you did that.
 And while throwing food at them was briefly satisfying, it only made them heartier.
-One of them had actually started caroling as she mopped his chili off her coat, as if being splattered with beans and sauce somehow proved her right.
+One of them had actually started caroling while she mopped his chili off her coat, as if being splattered with beans and sauce somehow proved her right.

 "I liked wind-up trains," she had confided afterward.